Search This Blog

 One thing I did not expect was to find how often the inmates of Saunderton work house were treated to a special meal or experience.
 That is not to say every day life when you were not free to come and go and remain amongst your friends and family was pleasant.
 These special days were the exception but they occured more frequently than we might think.
 What spurred these "high days" could be almost anything eg the marriage of the Prince of Wales in 1863 or that of the Duke of York in 1893.

 As time went on there was a general softening of attitudes to those who found themselves at Saunderton.
-More was fine to provide them with leisure opportunities.
+More was done to provide them with leisure opportunities.
 In 1889 a donation of several dozen pairs of reading glasses meant that reading was again within reach of many of the older residents.
 A "reading cupboard" was given for their use and an appeal made for books and papers to furnish it.
 Marlow's Walter Lovegrove organised a collection for this at Marlow.
 Later Marlow Institute sent more volumes.

 As well as a special Christmas dinner in a decorated dining hall, the inmates had an annual treat usually around New Years Eve.
 Wycombe town band was the entertainment for example in 1891.
 And then there was harvest festival celebrations within the workhouse chapel.

 On a side note the tobacco and snuff that was forbidden to the inmates in the first years of the workhouse were by the 1890s back at Saunderton.
 The supply of both was given to the master who gave them out to well behaved male inmates at his discretion.
-The men were not allowed to smoke at night or while working but puffing away at meal times was Pipes usually featured as part of the workhouse Christmas celebrations or other special events (men only).
+The men were not allowed to smoke at night or while working but puffing away at meal times was.
+Pipes usually featured as part of the workhouse Christmas celebrations or other special events (men only).

 Death in the workhouse.